Alert

 Add file notes (Modified Work/appropriate standard text) documenting the discussions.

-Complete the Industry Specialist Referral Form (FM555J) from the eCO Create a Referral screen.
+Complete the Industry Specialist Referral Form (FM555J) from the eCO Create Referral screen.

-9. Evaluate the success of the modified work plan and determine entitlement to benefits and services
+9. Evaluate the modified work plan's success and determine entitlement to benefits and services

 When the modified work plan ends, review the success of the plan and the worker’s progress to return to their pre-accident job.
 If the worker is fit for their pre-accident work with no remaining work restrictions, the return-to-work plan was successful and no further wage replacement benefits are payable.